Natural Language Processing (NLP) at Thomson Reuters

-Language (spoken and written) is unique to humans and is at the center of our social and business interactions.
 Language enables us to communicate, collaborate, negotiate and socialize with each other.
 Language allows us to record our own experiences, how we learn from others, how we share knowledge and how we preserve and advance civilization.
 At Thomson Reuters, we operate in language (text) rich industries.
 Laws, regulations, news, disputes and business transactions are all captured in text.
 The amount of text is growing exponentially, and processing and acting upon it is a competitive advantage for all of our customers.